 - Can be welded, so no need for using glue or stitching fabric together, which makes for sturdier construction.

-- Can have an added UV protective coating which reduces damages from repeated exposure to the sun.
+- Can have an added UV protective coating which reduces damage from repeated exposure to the sun.
 However, out of all the fabrics mentioned here, PVC is more likely to break down after long periods in the sun.

 - Is relatively cheap